Combination of Immune Checkpoint Therapy with CAR-T Cell Therapy

 The exploration of combinatory therapeutic approaches involving CAR‑T cell interventions and ICB has been extensively investigated in preclinical investigations, demonstrating promising outcomes.
 The synergy between CAR-T cell therapy and ICB has exhibited remarkable potential, culminating in sustained survival without manifesting any discernible pathological manifestations in vivo.

-Immune checkpoint inhibition with CAR-T cell combination therapy.
-(Al-Haideri, et al., 2022)
+A schematic diagram of immune checkpoint inhibition with CAR-T cell combination therapy.
+(Al-Haideri, 2022)

-Fig. 2 Immune checkpoint inhibition with CAR-T cell combination therapy.2
+Fig.1.
+Immune checkpoint inhibition with CAR-T cell combination therapy.1,3

 Services at Creative Biolabs